CHECK YOUR INSURANCE COVERAGE TODAY OR SCHEDULE A FREE ASSESSMENT

-Your Ideal Body Weight | Listening to Hunger Cues
+Your Ideal Body Weight | Listening To Hunger Cues

 Everywhere we go, we are prescribed an “ideal body weight”: From our elementary school weigh-ins at the nurse’s office, to our yearly physicals as adults, to recommendations from health “gurus,” we are given a number we “should” be at.
 This number never takes into consideration our unique biology or environmental factors.
 It’s based on height, and sometimes, on gender.
 But standardized ideal body weights don’t exist, because everyone is different, and every body has different needs.